Legal-One/coding-challenge-frontend/README.md

 ## Tech TODO:
 ### 1. The first part:
-create a nodeJS app that can serve the data, you can use any nodeJS framework for that. one note here, the data in `json-data` folder should not be changed.
+Create a simple nodeJS app that can serve the data.
+You can use any nodeJS framework for that.
+The data in `json-data` folder should not be changed.

 ### 2. The second part:
-create a Front-end app which uses a frontend js framework for ex: *(Vue, React, etc...)*. the frontend app should have these routes
+Create an app which uses a modern JS frontend framework *(e.g. Vue, React, etc...)*.
+The frontend app should have these routes:

   - `/` a home page to show an aggregated table for the calls, for ex: